philipmorrisintl/RPackUtils/README.md

 more particular packages if you like.
 All available packages in the repository will be taken into account otherwise.

-You can choose the list of fields from ['imports', 'depends', 'suggests'] to take into account while building the dependency graph.
-By default, 'imports' and 'depends' are used.
+You can choose the list of fields from ['imports', 'depends', 'linkingto', 'suggests'] to take into account while building the dependency graph.
+By default, 'imports', 'depends' and 'linkingto' are used.

 Here is an example to compute the dependency graph for all vailable R packages from the *2016-05-03* snapshot.
 This snapshot contains more than